Band of Horses: Formation and Everything All the Time (2004–2006)

-Ben Bridwell (vocals, guitar) formed Band of Horses, who were originally briefly known as Horses in 2004 after the break-up of his previous band, Carissa's Wierd, along with bassist Chris Early and drummer Tim Meinig.
+Ben Bridwell (vocals, guitar) formed Band of Horses, who were briefly known simply as Horses, in 2004 after the break-up of his previous band, Carissa's Wierd, along with bassist Chris Early and drummer Tim Meinig.
 They were soon joined by former Carissa's Wierd bandleader Mat Brooke (guitar, vocals).
 The band initially received attention from Sub Pop after opening for Iron & Wine during Seattle area shows.
 In 2005, the band released the Tour EP, which was sold at shows and on Sub Pop's website.

 Their first full-length album, Everything All the Time, was recorded in 2005 with producer Phil Ek and released by Sub Pop on March 21, 2006.
 It features the band's original four-piece lineup, although both Tim Meinig and Sera Cahoone receive drumming credits.
-The album included new versions of five of the six songs from the Tour EP along with five brand new songs.
+The album included new versions of five of the six songs from the Tour EP along with five new songs.
 It was a minor hit in Scandinavia, entering the lower reaches of the Sweden and Norway album charts.
-Ben Bridwell explained the sound of the album, "I thought before recording that I really wanted an ELO-sounding record, with strings and keyboards and synths, but then, as we got closer to it, we wanted to take a more raw approach."
+Ben Bridwell explained, "I thought before recording that I really wanted an ELO-sounding record, with strings and keyboards and synths, but then, as we got closer to it, we wanted to take a more raw approach."